Global Change Biology

 Pre-submission English-language editing

-Authors for whom English is a second language may choose to have their manuscript professionally edited before submission to improve its grammar, spelling, punctuation and clarity.
-See Blackwell Publishing's list of suppliers of editing services.
+Authors for whom English is a second language may choose to have their manuscript professionally edited before submission to improve its grammar, spelling, punctuation, and clarity.
+Visit Wiley-Blackwell's site to learn about the options.
 All services are paid for and arranged by the author, and use of one of these services does not guarantee acceptance or preference for publication.

 Conflict of Interest